 ABE works hard to provide meaningful trips, both nationally and internationally.
 We firmly believe that exposure to other cultures, places, and ways of life will enhance the lives and perspectives of trip participants.
 Each year, we strive to provide quality experiences that will complement academic experiences and inspire hearts.

-Students, co-leaders and staff combine the 5 Pillars of ABE as a framework to guide their trip experience.
+Participants, Co-Leaders, and Advisors combine the 5 Pillars of ABE as a framework to guide their trip experience.
 Alternative Break Experiences are not typical mission trips, and our participants are not tourists.
 By embracing these pillars, our participants grow in values-based leadership and develop a more integrated global vision.
 Derived from our Catholic and Benedictine heritage, the concepts of Social Justice, Community, Reflection, Learning and Intentional Living merge, offering participants an experience to inspire their lives.

 Social Justice - Why does an injustice happen?

 Community - Respecting individuals while affirming the common good.

 Reflection - Creating meaning and understanding through daily reflection.